g3n/g3nd/README.md

 G3ND is a demo/test program for the [G3N](https://github.com/g3n/engine) Go 3D Game Engine.
 It contains demos of the main features of the engine and also some basic tests.
 It can also be used to learn how to use the game engine by examining the source code of the demo programs.
-It is very easy to create a new demo or test as the main program takes care of a lot of necessary initializations and housekeeping.
+It is very easy to create a new demo as the main program takes care of a lot of necessary initializations and housekeeping.

 <p align="center">